 We currently operate in two reportable segments: Global Logistics Solutions and Global Bioservices.
-The Global Logistics Solutions segment provides temperaturecontrolled logistics solutions to the life sciences industry through its purpose-built proprietary packaging, information technology and specialized cold chain logistics expertise.
+The Global Logistics Solutions segment provides temperature-controlled logistics solutions to the life sciences industry through its purpose-built proprietary packaging, information technology and specialized cold chain logistics expertise.
 The Company provides leading edge logistics solutions to the biopharma, reproductive medicine and animal health markets to ship, store and deliver biologic materials, such as immunotherapies, stem cells, CAR-T cell therapies, vaccines and reproductive cells for clients worldwide.
 The Global Bioservices segment provides a comprehensive temperature-controlled sample management solution to the life science industry, including specimen storage, sample processing, collection, and retrieval.
 The spectrum of temperature-controlled solutions provided by the Company ranges from ambient, or controlled room temperature (15°C to 25°C), refrigerated (2°C to 8°C), to frozen and cryogenic (below 0°C to as low as -150°C).
 Our Chief Executive Officer is the chief operating decision maker for both segments.

 The Company derives the results of the segments directly from its internal management reporting system.
 The accounting policies of the operating segments are substantially the same as those described in the summary of significant accounting policies.
 The Company evaluates segment performance on the basis of revenues and profit or loss.
 Management uses these operating results, in part, to evaluate the performance of, and to allocate resources to, each of the segments.

 The Company's reportable segments are strategic business units that offer different products and services.
 They are managed separately because each business requires different sales and marketing strategies and operational skillsets.
 The Global Bioservices segment is currently comprised of the Cryogene business that was acquired in May 2019, and the management at the time of the acquisition was retained.
-Prior to this acquisition, the Company had a single reportable segment: Global Logistics Solutions and therefore only the segment information for the three months ended March 31, 2020 is disclosed.